Gr3nvaltBlack/Portfolio/BACK_END/README.md

     <pre>
     ```npm install --save express nodemon dotenv ```
     </pre>
 This installs the Express web framework for node.js, then nodemon, a tool that automatically restarts our server every time a file is modified, and the dotenv module, which will allow us to manage environment variables from a *.env* file.
-All three have been added to the dependencies section of your package.json.
+All three have been added to the dependencies section of your package.json.</br>

-<h4 align="center">PART II</h4>

 To start defining our schemas (user, post, etc...), we run a new command:
     <pre>